foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-4.md

 The **coc** (**c**enter **o**n **c**ell) command is insanely useful for testing.
 When used from the main menu, it will create a test character in your chosen cell with some basic equipment (check your inventory if you like).
 Do note that **coc** is for testing *only*, you will run into all kinds of issues if you try to use it for an actual playthrough as skipping the intro will cause many of the game's scripts to never be properly initialised.

-To find the book, go from where you spawned by entrance to the temple into the sleeping area on the right.
+To find the book, go from where you spawned by the entrance to the temple into the sleeping area on the right.
 There is a bookcase just in front of you with the **USSEP Unwanted Effects Remover** on the floor leaning against its side.

 ![USSEP Book 1](/Pictures/embers/module-1/ussep-book-1.jpg)